MicrosoftDocs/PowerShell-Docs/developer/format/selectionset-element-format.md

 ## Example

-The following example shows a `SelectionSet` element that defines four .NET Framework types.
+The following example shows a `SelectionSet` element that defines four .NET types.

 ```xml
 <SelectionSets>